Ozzie Albies Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

+- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.20).
+- The Dodgers have a 4.21 team ERA that ranks 17th across all league pitching staffs.

-- The left-hander last appeared on Saturday against the Boston Red Sox, when he threw six innings, allowing six earned runs while giving up eight hits.
+- In his last appearance on Tuesday, the righty went six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering seven hits.

-- The 27-year-old has amassed an ERA of 4.41, with 9.1 strikeouts per nine innings, in 20 games this season.
-Opponents have a .244 batting average against him.
+- In 16 games this season, the 24-year-old has a 4.00 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .236 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.